LordShenron/Grub-Themes/README-en.md

 chmod +x Install-Arch.sh 	#generally negligible, can be used sudo./Install-Arch.sh
 ````
-No, then reboot, you can see.
+No, then **reboot**, you can see.
-ote: If you are Ubuntu, in general, please change the Install-Arch.sh above to Install-Ubuntu.sh.
+ote: If you are **Ubuntu**, in general, please change the Install-Arch.sh above to Install-Ubuntu.sh.

 # Update content